laravelcity/laravel-comments/README.md

 - **selection**

-    This is a parameter to save selected categories to execute operations on them parametr is array,for example => [2,5,8,9]
+    This is a parameter to save selected comments to execute operations on them parametr is array,for example => [2,5,8,9]

+**notes:** for run status action must send status value with `value` input and with one of variables => **'accepted','rejected','pending'**

 ## set new model for Comments